simonmcmanus/links/posts/engineering-principles.md

 *****
-## Avoid and Justify complexity
+## Justify complexity

 As engineers we trade in complexity everyday.
-We need to justify any complexity added to a project against the user/business value it produces.
+It's not always possible to avoid complexity but we can minise it by instisting any complexity introduced has to demonstrate it will add more user/business value.
 This is a great way to keep unnecessary tech/requirements away from your code.
+[Be boring](https://adamsilver.io/blog/the-boring-front-end-developer/).

 *****